 * 1966 in Glasgow, Great Britain

-lives and works in Glasgow, Berlin, Germany und New York, USA
+lives and works in Glasgow, Scotland, Berlin, Germany und New York, USA

 In his video works Douglas Gordon frequently makes use of original films that he alters by means of slow motion, repetition, rewind or dissolve, thereby reinterpreting them.
 In his work Between Darkness & Light (after William Blake) Gordon simultaneously projected two film classics of US cinema, the horror film The Exorcist by William Friedkin (1973) and The Song of Bernadette by Henry King (1943), onto a free-standing transparent screen.
 Visible on both sides were cinematic double images in which scenes of demonic possession and visions of the Virgin Mary were narratively intertwined.